keshavshankar08/IEEE-Citation-Creator/README.md

 - Change the current directory to that location
   - Mac: use 'cd' and tab until you are in the desired location
   - Windows: use 'cd' and tab until you are in the desired location
-  - Alternatively, you can also type 'cd' followed by a space then drag the file into the terminal/command window and it will copy the path
 - Now press enter
 - If the program doesn't run, simply type 'python IEEEFormatter.py' and the file will run in your terinal
 - Please contact if you find any issues!